Trinkle23897/tuixue.online-visa/backend/additional_info/en/CHN.md

 ## Latest Cancellation Date

-The United States Embassy and Consulates in China are cancelling immigrant and non-immigrant visa appointments from Monday January 25, 2021 through Friday January 29, 2021.
-(Sending time: 2021/1/19 13:11)
+The United States Embassy and Consulates in China are cancelling immigrant and non-immigrant visa appointments from Monday February 8, 2021 through Friday February 19, 2021.
+(Sending time: 2021/2/3 15:03)